Kitware/wslink/documentation/content/docs/index.md

 ### Requirements

 Installing wslink as a dependency inside your Web project is quite easy.
-However, you do need to have a couple of other things installed first:
+However, you do need to have a couple of things installed first:

 - [Node.js](http://nodejs.org/)
 - [Git](http://git-scm.com/)

 If your computer already has these, congratulations!
-Just install ParaViewWeb wslink with npm:
+Just install wslink with npm:

 ``` bash
 $ npm install wslink --save
 ```

-If not, please follow the following instructions to install all the requirements.
+If not, please follow these steps to install all the requirements.

 {% note warn For Mac users %}
-You may encounter some problems when compiling.
 Please install Xcode from the App Store first.
 After Xcode is installed, open Xcode and go to **Preferences -> Download -> Command Line Tools -> Install** to install command line tools.
+This will avoid some problems when compiling.
 {% endnote %}

 ### Install Git